Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/UsingNcmlTds.md

 ~~~

 1. The `protoDataset` is modified by adding a global attribute `History="Processed by Kraft"`.
-2. Each component file is changed by modifying the time variable\'s `units` attribute and adding a global attribute `Conventions="CF-1.0"`
+2. Each component file is changed by modifying the time variable's `units` attribute and adding a global attribute `Conventions="CF-1.0"`

 You might wonder why not put the global attribute `Conventions="CF-1.0"` on the protoDataset instead of on each individual dataset?
 The reason is because in an FMRC, each dataset is converted into a `GridDataset`, and then combined into the FMRC.